penavincent/git-zsh-shortcuts/README.md

-# Enhanced Git Plugin for Oh-My-Zsh
+# Enhanced Git Plugin for ZSH

 This is a fork of the Oh-My-Zsh Git plugin, modified to be easily installable with various Zsh plugin managers such as zinit, antidote, and more.